The Sunshine Coast Airport is owned, operated and managed by the Sunshine Coast Regional Council. It is the principal airport for the Sunshine Coast.

 The airport operates 24 hours a day, handles aircraft movements of around 87,000 per annum, and the terminal has a capacity of over 1 million passengers per annum.

 Sunshine Coast Airport manages the airport terminal building and public carpark, all internal access roads, all runways, taxiways and aprons, visual aids and all serviced land at the airport.
-It also manages the concessions and leasing activities at the airport and agreements and lease of land to relevant airport customers and stakeholders.
+It also manages the concessions, leasing activities at the airport, agreements and lease of land to relevant airport customers and stakeholders.

 The air traffic control services and navigation aids are the responsibility of Airservices Australia.

 Sunshine Coast Airport provides the essential requirements of an airport operation in an environmentally responsible and sustainable manner and endeavours to make a positive and leading contribution to the economic growth of the Sunshine Coast region.